Viswema: Education

 The St. Joseph's College, Jakhama is located about two km from Viswema.

 Government and politics

 Government

 Viswema is headed by the chairman of the Viswema Village Council.
 The council does not only represent the citizens of Viswema but every citizens of Viswe–mi residing in and outside Viswema.
 The council is responsible for customary practices, public safety, welfare services, etc. The chairman and council members are elected to five-year term.
 The term for the chairman and council members lasts five years and only has a one term limit.

 Politics

 Viswema falls under the Southern Angami II constituency, of the Nagaland Legislative Assembly.

+In the 2023 General election the most popular party was the Bharatiya Janata Party (BJP) which received 36.97% of the vote.
+The next two most popular parties were the Nationalist Congress Party (NCP) (34.19%) and the Janata Dal (United) (JD(U)) (28.56%).
+In the general election, a total of 16,188 votes were cast, and the voter turnout was 90.90%.

 Sports

 Football

 Viswema is known for its football club Viswemi FC.